What is Palmar Hyperhidrosis?

 Palmar Hyperhidrosis Treatment Options

-At the Center for Hyperhidrosis at Columbia University Medical Center, we use a team approach to evaluate and treat all patients with palmar hyperhidrosis.
-We first recommend a series of non-invasive, topical remedies.
+Fortunately today, there are a wide variety of palmar hyperhidrosis treatment options available for patients.
+Individuals should feel comfortable to seek professional help in addressing their palmar hyperhidrosis if it begins to impact their daily routine and overall quality of life.
+At the Center for Hyperhidrosis at Columbia University Medical Center, we use a team approach to evaluate and treat all patients with palmar hyperhidrosis under the care and guidance of Board Certified dermatologists and thoracic surgeons.
+When starting treatment, we first recommend a series of non-invasive, topical remedies.
 If the patient does not respond to non-surgical remedies, we may recommend surgery, but only in severe instances.
+Hyperhidrosis hands treatment options include: